aparnarsjain/Codepath-android/README.md

 # Codepath-android

 ###To do list app
-This app lets the user add
+This app lets the user add items to a list which can be edited and deleted.

 Completed user stories: